 - i.
 Person(s) or position(s) of person(s) responsible for conducting stormwater monitoring. - ii.
 Locations where samples will be collected. - iii.
-Documentation regarding substantially identical outfalls as specified in Addendum C.3.A.4, if applicable. - iv.
+Documentation regarding substantially identical outfalls as specified in Appendix C.3.A.4, if applicable. - iv.
 Parameters for sampling and the frequency of sampling for each parameter, if applicable. - v.
 Procedures for sample collection, handling and analysis, including equipment to be used. - vi.
 Procedures for sending samples to a certified laboratory (including identifying the laboratory or laboratories to be used). - vii.
 Schedules for monitoring at the site. - viii.
 Any numeric control values, e.g., effluent limitations guidelines, TMDL or watershed plan-related requirements, or other requirements, applicable to discharges from each outfall.

 - ix.
 The normal working hours associated with the project. - x.
-Procedures for notifying and activating your sampling team when a discharge is occurring or is expected to occur, and to ensure that samples are taken. - c.
+Procedures for notifying and activating your sampling team when a discharge is occurring or is expected to occur, and to ensure that samples are taken.

+c.
 Approved Local Plans

 Permittees which discharge stormwater associated with construction activities must ensure their SWP3 is consistent with requirements specified in applicable sediment and erosion site plans of site permits, or stormwater management site plans, or site permits approved by local officials.
-The SWP3 must be updated as necessary to remain consistent with any changes applicable to protecting surface water resources in sediment erosion site plans or site permits, or stormwater management site plans or site permits, or stormwater management site plans or site permits, or stormwater management site plans or site permits approved by local officials from whom the permittee receives written notice.
+The SWP3 must be updated as necessary to remain consistent with any changes applicable to protecting surface water resources in sediment erosion site plans or site permits, or stormwater management site plans or site permits approved by local officials from whom the permittee receives written notice.